 The Special Education Program works to support First Nations schools to provide students high-quality, inclusive education services.
-The FNSA is also active in research and in policy discussions with the federal government to continue special education support to First Nations schools.
+FNESC and the FNSA are also active in research and in policy discussions with the federal government to continue special education support to First Nations schools.

 Special Education Reporting

 Special Education Program for First Nations Schools in BC 2019-2020 – A Guidebook for Educators and Administrators

 This Handbook was prepared by the First Nations Schools Association (FNSA) and First Nations Education Steering Committee (FNESC) to describe the implementation of the Special Education Program (SEP) for First Nations schools in BC.
 It includes a variety of resources and templates for use by schools.

 A Workplan Instructions, SEP 2019-2020 – workplans due Oct.
 4, 2019

 A Individual Education Plan (IEP) Guidelines and Process

 C Planning Sheets: Education Assistants

 F IEP Template and IEP Smart Goal Template